Beckn-One/DEG/outputs/10_Conceptual_Refactor_Proposal.md

 2. **EnergyContract as computational agreement**: Defines roles, revenue flows, and quality metrics as functions of external signals
 3. **Role-based participation**: Contracts have open roles (buyer/seller/trader) that participants fill
 4. **Contract confirmation**: When all roles filled and input connections established
-5. **EnergyIntent as optional optimization tool**: Used by actors/algorithms to select contracts, but not part of Beckn schema
+5. **EnergyIntent only in discover calls**: Used in `discover` calls to tie intent to contract discovery & participation, not part of core Beckn schema
 6. **Fraud-resistant contracts**: Integration with Decentralized Directory Protocol (DeDi) for integrity, validity, and authenticity verification

 **Key Innovation**:
 - **EnergyOffer** is the core Beckn primitive—a bouquet of contract participation opportunities with open roles
 - **EnergyContract** is a **computational agreement** that specifies roles, revenue flows, and quality metrics as functions of external signals (prices, frequency, AGC setpoints) and telemetry
-- **EnergyIntent** is optional—an expression of actor objectives used to select contracts, but not necessarily in Beckn schema
+- **EnergyIntent** is used only in `discover` calls to tie intent to contract discovery & participation, not part of core Beckn schema
 - **Role-based model**: CPOs publish contracts assuming seller role; EV users downselect and assume buyer role; contracts confirmed when all roles filled

 ---